SAP-archive/reason-markdown/README.md

 #### Horizontal Rule

-You can create a Horizontal rule by writing a blank line which is immediately followed by a line which starts with at least 3 `-`-signs, `_`-signs, or `*`-signs.
+You can create a horizontal rule by writing a blank line which is immediately followed by a line which starts with at least three `-`-signs, `_`-signs, or `*`-signs.

 ```